-UW running back Salvon Ahmed hopes to wow NFL with his speed at Combine
+UW running back Salvon Ahmed hopes to wow the NFL with his speed at the combine

 While Ahmed’s decision caught some by surprise, few usually question the wisdom of a running back trying to get to the NFL as quickly as possible given the often short shelf-life of that position and potential for injury.

-And while getting noticed in what is generally considered as a pretty good and deep class of running backs won’t be easy, Ahmed has a chance to gain some attention on Friday when he and the rest of the backs run the 40-yard dash.
-Ahmed has a listed best 40 time of 4.32 and running anything close to that will help his case.
+While getting noticed in a pretty deep class of running backs won’t be easy, Ahmed has a chance to gain attention Friday, when he and the rest of the backs run the 40-yard dash.
+Ahmed has a listed best 40 time of 4.32 seconds, and running anything close to that will help his case.

-Ahmed, in fact, was included in a story from The Ringer about players at the Combine who have the most to gain, which stated: “Western Michigan’s LeVante Bellamy, Washington’s Salvon Ahmed, and Louisiana’s Raymond Calais each have the type of top-end speed to put their names on the proverbial map heading into the draft.’’
+Ahmed, in fact, was included in a story from The Ringer about players at the combine who have the most to gain: “Western Michigan’s LeVante Bellamy, Washington’s Salvon Ahmed, and Louisiana’s Raymond Calais each have the type of top-end speed to put their names on the proverbial map heading into the draft.”

-Still, the general perception of Ahmed is as a likely third-day pick (rounds four to seven) at best, with NFL.com’s scouting report on Ahmed giving the candidly blunt assessment that he “faces an uphill battle to make a team” and that “he suffers from a debilitating lack of vision and decisiveness that prevents him from reaching his athletic potential as a runner.”
+Still, the general perception of Ahmed is as a likely third-day pick (Rounds 4-7) at best, with NFL.com’s scouting report on Ahmed giving the candidly blunt assessment that he “faces an uphill battle to make a team” and that “he suffers from a debilitating lack of vision and decisiveness that prevents him from reaching his athletic potential as a runner.”

-Ahmed, though, said Wednesday that he doesn’t care where he’s drafted, that all he wants is a foot in the door.
+Ahmed, though, said Wednesday that he doesn’t care where he’s drafted — all he wants is a foot in the door.

 And doing so with, he promises, no regrets however it turns out.

-“A dream come true,’’ Ahmed said of taking part in the Combine.
+“A dream come true,” Ahmed said of taking part in the combine.
 “I’ve been playing this game since I was 6 years old, so it’s years and years and years of practice and blood, sweat and tears literally put into this game.
-So being able to get drafted, that’s a dream come true, just putting in this work right here making sure I’m cherishing this moment and getting ready for this workout Friday to make sure I can make that dream come true.’’
+So being able to get drafted, that’s a dream come true, just putting in this work right here making sure I’m cherishing this moment and getting ready for this workout Friday to make sure I can make that dream come true.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.